RedisLabs/redislabs-docs/content/ri/memory-optimizations.md

 You can follow one of these three steps to reclaim the memory:

 1. Restart your redis-server
-1. Increase `maxmemory-samples` in redis.conf (default is 5, max is 10) so that the expired keys are reclaimed faster.
+1. To reclaim the expired keys faster, increase memory-samples in redis.conf (default is 5).
 1. You can set up a cron job that runs the scan command after an interval which helps in reclaiming the memory of the expired keys.

 #### Trade offs